matthewfinn/silver-barnacle/courses/udemy-master-sql/Section 3 - Basics - Grouping.md

 [← Table of Contents](ToC.md)
-# Section 3: Basics - Grouping
+# Section 3 - Basics: Grouping
 ## Aggregate Functions
 * Aggregate values in multiple rows to one value
 * You can **NOT** include another column